-If the other person isn't ready, or the friendship ends, remember that there may be reconciliation down the road.
+If the other person isn't ready, or the friendship ends, remember that there may be a reconciliation down the road.
 You had the courage to face your fear.
-That level of integrity is a valuable trait that will serve you well.
+That level of integrity is a valuable trait that will make your relationships healthy.

 Have you ever tried making an amends?
 How did it go?
-Leave a comment, I'd love to hear from you!
+I'd love to hear!

 Join me for weekly relationship tips and access to my private resource library with my best PDFs and short videos!
 Click here or the image below to sign up!